realiotech/realio-network-docs/docs/03-validators/05-common-problems.md

 In order to solve this problem, there are two alternative way:

-1. use a seed node instead of a persistent peer, **OR**
+1. Use a seed node instead of a persistent peer, **OR**
-2. use different persistent peers.
+2. Use different persistent peers

 ### Using a seed node